MediaComem/comem-archidep/ex/dns-configuration.md

 Make sure you have completed the [previous exercise](systemd-deployment.md).

+## :exclamation: Choose your subdomain

+In this exercise, you will configure actual subdomains in the worldwide DNS system to point to your server.
+You must now choose your personal subdomain for this course.

+First, select one of the following domains depending on your class:

+* Students of the M51/1 class should use `archidep.ch`.
+* Students of the M51/2 class should use `archidep2.ch`.

+Then, choose a subdomain of that domain.
+For example, you may use the same name as your Unix user (e.g. `john_doe` or `jde`), although you **MUST** replace any underscores (`_`) by hyphens (`-`), e.g. `john-doe` instead of `john_doe`.
+Alternatively, you can call your server whatever you want, e.g. `my-precious`, as long as it does not conflict with the names chosen by the other students.

+For example, your full subdomain should look like `john-doe.archidep.ch` or `jde.archidep2.ch`.
+Proceed with the next steps once you have decided what it is.

-## :exclamation: Connect to Gandi.net
+## :exclamation: Configure a DNS zone with Gandi.net

+* Connect to [Gandi.net](https://gandi.net) with the user account provided to you by the teacher.
+* Go under the "Domain" tab in the left menu and select `archidep.ch` or `archidep2.ch` depending on your class (`archidep.ch` for M51/1 and `archidep2.ch` for M51/2).
+* Go under the "DNS Records" tab in the domain's top menu.
-Connect to [Gandi.net](https://gandi.net) with the provided user account and create two new `A` record to map subdomains to your server's IP address:
+* Add two new `A` records to map subdomains to **your server's public IP address**:

-1. Your first subdomain should be `john-doe.archidep.ch`, where `john-doe` is your name on your server, meaning that you should use `john-doe` (your username) as the **name of the DNS record**.
+  1. Assuming your personal subdomain for the course is `john-doe.archidep.ch`, you should use `john-doe` as the **name of the DNS record**.
   2. Then, create a wildcard subdomain using `*.john-doe` as the **name of the DNS record**, and the same IP address.
 This will direct any second-level subdomain like `foo.john-doe.archidep.ch` to your server.

-Assuming your server's IP address is `W.X.Y.Z` and your username is `john-doe`, you should have the following DNS records (among others) in your zone file:
+Assuming your server's IP address is `W.X.Y.Z` and your username is `john-doe`, you should have the following DNS records (among others) in the domain's zone
+file:

 ```
 *.john-doe 1800 IN A W.X.Y.Z